GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 QGIS is an __open source geoinformation system software__.
 That means the source code is available for everyone, making QGIS a free application.
 You may __view, edit, capture and analyze spatial data or create printable maps__ with it.
 QGIS was created in 2002 and is a project of volunteers.
 And it is __constantly changing__.

-### 32 Bit or 64 Bit?

-For Windows operating systems, there is always a 32-bit version and a 64-bit version of each QGIS version available for download. __Which version to install depends on your computer and operating system__.
-If it is not clear how many bits your operating system has, you can easily find out: Left-click on the Windows icon at the bottom left of the screen (alternatively, open the Windows search function).
-Type "System" on the keyboard, click on the entry "System" in the search results.
-Under the item "System type" you can read the bit number.

 ## Introducing QGIS

 - QGIS is a __desktop software__: that means you get a program that opens up on your computer as a window with buttons you can click, forms you can fill out to do tasks, and it's generally a visual interactive experience.